kneitinger/kneitinger.github.io/_posts/2016-11-26-rustfmt-in-travisci.markdown

 # Enter Travis
-A lot of the themes brought up in the previous paragraph are pretty reminiscent of testing: consistency when used, but largely reliant on the developer to use them.
-Since Travis-CI was already set up to run our tests and report upon failures, why not leverage that build process to handle formatting?
+A lot of the themes brought up in the previous paragraph are pretty reminiscent of testing: consistent when used, but largely reliant on the developer to use them.
+Since Travis-CI was already set up to run our tests and report upon failure, why not leverage that build process to handle formatting?

-The default rust `.travis.yml` provided by Travis CI is pretty straightforward:
+The default Rust `.travis.yml` provided by Travis CI is pretty straightforward:
 {% highlight yaml %}
 language: rust
 rust: